 Lesser-Known Signs of Anxiety

-Do you have an anxiety disorder?
-A general feeling of nervousness, panic, or doom coupled with a high heart rate and rapid breathing are often anxiety red flags.
+Do you suspect your child has an anxiety disorder?
+Feelings of nervousness, panic, or dread, coupled with a high heart rate, may be signs of an anxiety disorder.

 Difficulty Concentrating

-While difficulty concentrating does not always equal an anxiety disorder, it is a subtle sign some people can miss.
+While difficulty concentrating does not necessarily signify an anxiety disorder, it can be a subtle symptom parents miss.

 Problems at school.

-Do you not pay attention during a lecture?
-Do you struggle to complete assignments, read for long periods, or write a paper?
+They may not be able to pay attention during a lecture.
+Do they struggle to complete assignments, read for long periods, or write a paper?
 Anxiety can make it difficult to concentrate on schoolwork.
-This can lead to missed assignments, failed assignments, or complete class failures.
+This can lead to missed and failed assignments.

-Lack of concentration does not only affect your school or work life.
-It (and anxiety) can also impact your personal relationships.
-You may not focus on a loved one, drift off during dates, or lack the ability to concentrate during conversations.
+Lack of concentration does not only affect their school and social life; it can also impact their personal relationships.
+They may not be able to focus on a loved one, or they may drift off during extra-curriculars, or they may lack the ability to concentrate during conversations.

 Sleep Problems

-Do you lie awake at night worrying about your day, have trouble falling asleep, or wake up often?
+Does your child lie awake at night worrying about their day, have trouble falling asleep, or wake up often?

 Like lack of concentration, sleep problems can have several possible medical or mental health causes – including anxiety.
 Before you treat sleep disruptions or insomnia, consult a medical provider and mental health professional.